MPeredaPerea/Machine_learning_projects/Banking Sector/Fraud Detection/README.md

 ---

 ## Results

+- As said before, there are not enough Class 1 (Fraud) values in the test sample to make conclussions.
+So, this is a test to show how results should have been interpretated for a dataset with more Fraud values.

+- Results Interpretation: The most important metric is the class 1 Recall value, it shows how many Frauds have been predicted as no Fraud.

 - The results highlight how the inclusion or exclusion of specific transaction types affects model performance.

 - Non Filtered Results